Financial Advisors Dublin | Greenway Financial Advisors

 For example, if you are a higher rate taxpayer, a monthly premium of €50 would effectively only cost you €30 because of tax relief at 40%.

 At Greenway, we bring together our knowledge, experience and efficiency to our customers.
-We’ll help you find the right path or products; even better, you’ll know why and how to use them.
+We’ll help you find the right path or products, and even better, you’ll know why, and how to use it.

 Our financial advice is tailored to each individual needs and situation.
-We aim to help our customers achieve financial independence and better their lifestyles.
+Our goal is to help our customers reach financial independence and better their lifestyles.

 Most importantly, your policy or plan should fit your life, and your financial advisor should fit into your lifestyle.

-We build long-term relationships with our customers.
-As your life circumstances change, we will advise you about changing and adjusting your policies.
+We build long term relationships with our customers.
+As your life circumstances change we will be there to advise you about changing and adjusting your policies.

 Greenway Financial Advisors Limited is regulated by the Central Bank of Ireland.
 Registered No. C168372